nats-io/nats.java/src/examples/java/io/nats/examples/README.md

 ### JetStream Management / Admin Examples
 1. `NatsJsManageConsumers.java` - demonstrate the management of consumers
 1. `NatsJsManageStreams.java` - demonstrate the management of streams
+1. `NatsJsPrefix.java` - demonstrate connecting on an account that uses a custom prefix

 ### Other examples
 1. `autobench` - benchmarks the current system/setup in several scenarios